 If the command reports errors, the errors must be resolved before continuing.
-For assistance, see Chapter 3, Creating a Label Encodings File (Tasks), in Solaris Trusted Extensions Label Administration
+For assistance, see Chapter 3, Creating a Label Encodings File in Trusted Extensions Label Administration.

 In this example, the administrator tests several label_encodings files by using the command line.

-# /usr/sbin/chk_encodings /var/encodings/label_encodings1 No errors found in /var/encodings/label_encodings1 # /usr/sbin/chk_encodings /var/encodings/label_encodings2 No errors found in /var/encodings/label_encodings2
+# /usr/sbin/chk_encodings /tmp/encodings/label_encodings1 No errors found in /tmp/encodings/label_encodings1 # /usr/sbin/chk_encodings /tmp/encodings/label_encodings2 No errors found in /tmp/encodings/label_encodings2

 When management decides to use the label_encodings2 file, the administrator runs a semantic analysis of the file.

-The administrator prints a copy of the semantic analysis for her records, then moves the file to the /etc/security/tsol directory.
+The administrator prints a copy of the semantic analysis for the archive, then installs the file.